 [ List of Participants ] [ Picture Gallery ]

-  The 18th Meeting of COMSATS Coordinating Council was successfully held on May 12-13, 2015, in Colombo, Sri Lanka.
-The meeting was hosted by COMSATS’ Centre of Excellence in Sri Lanka, the Industrial Technology Institute (ITI).
+The 19th Meeting of COMSATS Coordinating Council was successfully held on May 17-18, 2016, in Islamabad, Pakistan.
+The meeting was hosted by COMSATS Institute of Information Technology (CIIT) at its Islamabad Campus.

 - Introductory Remarks by Dr. Imtinan Elahi Qureshi, Executive Director COMSATS

 - Keynote Address by Prof. Eduardo Posada F., Chairperson COMSATS Coordinating Council

 - Inaugural Address by Mr. Fazal Abbas Maken, Federal Secretary, Ministry of Science and Technology, Government of Pakistan

 - International Center for Climate and Environment Sciences (ICCES), China